fonturbel/netLOO/README.md

 ### netLOO package version 0.0-1

 This package contains a dataset-agnostic toolkit for **multi-temporal bipartite network analysis** that apply the full pipeline to any set of bipartite networks sampled at three or more time points (plant–pollinator webs across years, host–parasite series, networks across an invasion gradient, etc.).

 This package was based on the ideas developed by Rodrigo Medel & Francisco E. Fontúrbel's to assess changes in plant-pollinator networls in the Chilean blooming desert.
+Software development was made using Claude Code (model Opus 5).

 ## What this package computes